 After the fiasco at the Stanford Eagle Gazette, Logan steals a boat with Rory, no questions asked.
 A normal, supportive boyfriend would be like, "Hey, you don't normally decide to randomly steal boats.
 Is something wrong?"
 Instead, Logan just rolls with it because he doesn't understand that for some people, consequences actually do exist.
 I could write a book about all of his grievances.

 At best, Logan is a fun, wealthy, bro-dude to hang out with when boredom strikes; at worst, he's a dangerous, destructive monster who doesn't understand how the world works for people who don't have money.
 He cheats on Rory and then tries to gaslight her when she calls him out on his nonsense.
 In "AYitL," he routinely cheats on Odette and doesn't seem to feel any remorse.
 When he proposes randomly at the end of Season 7 and Rory says no, he ends the relationship without a second thought.
 He wants everything to happen on his terms and when they don't, he loses interest.
-He does show some improvement over the course of the canon (Seasons 1-7), but "AYitL" brings him back to prime fuckboy.
-I hope he gets a rare neuromuscolar disorder and never returns to my TV.
+He does show some improvement over the course of the canon, but "AYitL" brings him back to prime fuckboy.
+I hope he gets a rare neuromuscular disorder and never returns to my TV.

 Luke Danes

-When I told my husband that Luke was on this list, he thought the inclusion was unjust because "He's the best person on the show and the only one who points out how shitty everyone else is."
-I totally get where he's coming from because I, too, have a soft spot for Luke; however, he's done many shitty things that I simply can't ignore.
+When I told my husband that Luke was on this list, he thought the inclusion was unjust because, "He's the best person on the show and the only one who points out how shitty everyone else is."
+I get where he's coming from because I, too, have a soft spot for Luke; however, he's done many shitty things that I simply can't ignore.

-Like Jess, most of Luke's fuckboy energy comes from being an emotional cripple.
+Like Jess, most of Luke's fuckboy energy comes from being an emotional imbecile.
 I don't think Luke ever means to be an inconsiderate asshole, but his lack of intentionality doesn't give him a free pass.
 For the first four seasons, he does many nice things for Lorelai in the hopes that she'll notice him and make a romantic move so that he doesn't have to.
 He acts as a no fee handyman, personal chef, therapist, and fishing instructor, only to watch her repeatedly date other men.
 At times, he's obviously annoyed by this and doesn't even try to hide it.

 Lorelai knows he's interested and is theoretically capable of making a move, but she doesn't.
 Since this show strongly adheres to gender stereotypes, the onus is definitely on Luke to make something happen, but he is hopelessly incapable.
 After four-plus years of nothingness, Luke finally takes the first steps toward emotional maturity with the assistance of a few self-help tapes from Stars Hollow Books.